A Land of Unwalled Villages

 This is what the sovereign Lord says: On that day thoughts will come into your mind and you will devise an evil scheme.
 You will say, “I will invade a land of unwalled villages, I will attack a peaceful and unsuspecting people – all of them living without gates and bars.”
 (Ezek.
 38:8-11)

-Many students of prophecy, myself included, see the battle of Ezekiel 38-39 as one of the next events on God's prophetic calendar.
-In the scenario Ezekiel described nearly 2500 years ago, a coalition of Moslem countries, armed and led by the Russian government, will attack Israel and be utterly defeated due to God's direct intervention.
-He will use this battle to re-introduce Himself to Israel as their protector and to broadcast His call to all His people worldwide to return to their ancient homeland, and to reinstate His relationship with them.
+Many students of prophecy, myself included, see the battle of Ezekiel 38-39 as one of the most significant events on God’s prophetic calendar.
+In the scenario Ezekiel described nearly 2500 years ago, a coalition of Moslem countries, armed and led by the Russians, will attack Israel and be utterly defeated due to God’s direct intervention.
+He will use this battle to re-introduce Himself to Israel as their protector, to recall the rest of His people to their ancient homeland, and to reinstate His relationship with them.

 When Will These Things happen?

 All agree that this battle has not yet taken place.
-Following WW 2 the Jewish people returned to the land for the first time in centuries and only since then have conditions been such that Ezekiel's prophecy could be fulfilled.
+Following WW 2 the Jewish people began returning to the land for the first time in centuries and only since then have conditions been such that Ezekiel’s prophecy could be fulfilled.

 Speaking of this battle Lord said, “I will display my glory among the nations, and all the nations will see the punishment I inflict and the hand I lay upon them (the attacking Moslem coalition).
 From that day forward the house of Israel will know that I am the LORD their God.
 (Ezek.
 39:22).
 He concluded by saying, “I will gather them to their own land, not leaving any behind.”
 (Ezek.
 39:28)

-Israel's re-gathering, officially begun in 1948, will finally be complete and will be both spiritual and physical.
+Israel’s re-gathering, officially begun in 1948, will continue to completion and will be both spiritual and physical.
 According to Acts 15: 13-19 and Daniel 9:27 it will result it a temple being built.
-That means the Jews will be returning to their Old Covenant relationship with God, bringing an end to the Age of Grace and causing the Church to disappear into Heaven.
-The 490 year clock that stopped short at the time of the Crucifixion will begin ticking again, its final 7 years, known as Daniel's 70th Week, unfolding.
-God's attention will again be focused on Israel.
+That means the Jews will return to their Old Covenant relationship with God, bringing an end to the Age of Grace and causing the Church to disappear into Heaven.
+The 490 year clock that stopped on year 483 at the time of the Crucifixion will begin ticking again, its final 7 years (known as Daniel’s 70th Week) unfolding.
+God’s attention will again be focused on Israel.

 The Jews will begin Temple construction assisted by the anti-Christ (Dan 9:27) in what will be his first big move to establish himself as the god of this world.
-3 1/2 years later he will stand in this very Temple and proclaim himself to be God, a declaration that begins the Great Tribulation.
+3 1/2 years later he will stand in this very Temple and proclaim himself to be God, a declaration that will jump start the Great Tribulation.
 (Matt.
 24:15 & 2 Thes.
-2:4) So this battle must be inserted into the window of time between the rebirth of the nation in 1948 and the rebuilding of the Temple, still in the future.
+2:4) So Ezekiel’s battle must be inserted into the window of time between the rebirth of the nation in 1948 and the rebuilding of the Temple, still in the future.
 You can see why prophecy students are so interested.
-Israel's return to God, Daniel's 70th week, the Rapture of the Church, the Temple, and the introduction of the anti-Christ, the Great Tribulation and the 2nd Coming are all somehow impacted by this battle.
-(Although the Rapture can happen at any time, it can't happen any later than the beginning of Daniel's 70th Week) Can you imagine any event more critical to the fulfillment of End Times prophecies?
+Israel’s return to God, the Rapture of the Church, Daniel’s 70th week, the Coming Temple, the introduction of the anti-Christ, the Great Tribulation and the 2nd Coming are all somehow impacted by this battle.
+(Although the Rapture can happen at any time, I believe Rom.
+11:25 says it has to happen before the beginning of Daniel’s 70th Week) Can you imagine any event more critical to the fulfillment of End Times prophecies?

 A Peaceful And Unsuspecting People

 So what else has to happen before this battle can take place?
-Most of the participants are in place and it's no secret that they're in the final stages of preparation.
+The participants are in place and it’s no secret that they’re in the final stages of preparation.
 Nor is their intent a mystery.
-Iran has openly predicted Israel's soon coming demise.
-Turkey seems to be the only nation that hasn't fallen in line with the Moslem Coalition Ezekiel described.
+Iran has openly predicted Israel’s soon coming demise, and Turkey has finally taken its place in the Moslem Coalition Ezekiel described.